T-DucDung/go-image-server/README.md

   * returns 200 and the unmodified file if {$IMAGE_DIR}path/to/image.<ext> is readable
   * returns 404 otherwise

+* /
+  * simple html upload file to server

 ## Configuration
 Configuration is done exclusively using environment variables.
 The following variables are supported:
 * **PORT**
   * port to listen on
-  * defaults to 80
+  * defaults to 8089
   * gin overwrites this env variable automatically
 * **BIND**
   * addresses to bind to
   * defaults to 127.0.0.1
 * **IMAGE_DIR**
-  * where to look for the input images
-  * use an absolute path or a path relative to `pwd` when you execute the server.
-  * Use a / at the end
+  * go to config.go u can find config host port and where u can find img
 * **MAX_AGE**
   * Cache-Control-Header: controls how many seconds the output is cached by reverse http proxies
   * (defaults to 0 -> no cache)